subspace/protocol-specs/docs/decex/fraud_proofs.md

 **Verifier checks:**

 1. Verify `bad_receipt_hash` exists
-2. Verify the `bad_receipt_hash.final_state_root` corresponds to the value included with the consensus chain state root.
-3. Get the domain runtime code that used to derive the target receipt: if the runtime code is still present in the state then get it from the state, otherwise from the `maybe_domain_runtime_code_proof` storage proof with MMR proof.
+2. Get the domain runtime code that used to derive the target receipt: if the runtime code is still present in the state then get it from the state, otherwise from the `maybe_domain_runtime_code_proof` storage proof with MMR proof.
-4. Get the storage key for `BlockFees` from the runtime code and decode the value from the `storage_proof`.
+3. Get the storage key for `BlockFees` from the runtime code and decode the value from the `storage_proof`.
-5. Verify that storage proofs included a value for `block_fees != bad_receipt_hash::block_fees.
+4. Verify that storage proofs included a value for `block_fees != bad_receipt_hash::block_fees`.
-6. If both are same ⇒ Ignore the fraud proof.
+5. If both are same ⇒ Ignore the fraud proof.

 ## Invalid Transfers